djarredon/djarredon.github.io/README.md

 ### School
 Choose a school specialization for the wizard, and their spell book will guarantee two spells per level of their specialization (when there are actually two spells in their school for their level).

-## Planned additions
-### File upload
-Upload a JSON file containing custom spells to be added to the library.

-## Stretch Goals
-### Character archetype
-Gear spells towards character type
-* Scholar
-* Explorer
-* Warmage

 # License
-Copyright 2017 Daniel J. Arredondo
+Copyright 2023 Daniel J. Arredondo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: